ankitsharma21598/Expression-Engine-UI/README.md

 ## Features

-- Create expressions with rule types: Age, Credit Score, Account Balance.
+- Create expressions with rule types: Age, Credit Score, and Account Balance.
 - Specify operators: >, <, >=, <=, =.
 - Set values and scores for each expression.
 - Add and delete expressions.